“Data, data everywhere but not any time to think”

 Refine internal operations

-Once these small data operations have been analysed, take the time needed to thread the different elements together into a tapestry that provides you with a road map moving forward.
+Once these small data operations have been analyzed, take the time needed to thread the different elements together into a tapestry that provides you with a road map moving forward.
 Some of these areas that will need addressing will be beyond your own office’s mandate, but do not let that be a hindrance to making progress.
 Even though your office may only have responsibility for bringing international students in, there will be repercussions if their on-campus experiences don’t match the promises made during the recruitment process.

 - International student recruitment plan – Are there internal process changes needed for website alterations, social media posting, comm flow messaging, and/or CRM usability?